dbt-labs/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 1. We must have release phases that are stable and of production quality.
 1. We must have the ability to isolate changes from different versions and phases to release.

+## Branching Strategy Options
+The 2 branching strategies we are considering using going forward are:
+	1. A new branch for each and every release
+	1. A new branch for each minor version which we release minor and patch versions from (current strategy)

+### New branch for every release
+#### Pros:
+* Easy mapping between a release and a branch.
+Great for troubleshooting issues.
+* Less confusing and more straightforward for running a release on a branch.
+No question of what version is being released.
+#### Cons:
+* Breaks current adapters CI which needs to point to the exact `dbt-core` branch that it needs to test with.
+The branches would need to be updated in all adapter repos for each final and prerelease branch every time we have a new release branch for `dbt-core`.
+* Confusing for backporting.
+We will need to keep creating new labels and making sure we remove the old labels because we don't want to accidently backport to the wrong branch.

+### Minor release branches (current strategy)
+#### Pros:
+* Adapter CI testing will continue to work with this strategy and makes it less complicated overall.
+Adapters and `dbt-core` need to be on the same minor version but can be on different patch versions.
+The current CI workflows verify that the changes slated for a new `1.1` patch are compatible across all repos by checking out the `1.1.latest` branch of each repo.
+The 1:1 mapping of adapter branches to `dbt-core` branches makes this easy.
+* Easy backporting.
+There is no need to figure out the exact branch that you need to backport to and accidently backporting to an older, stale branch.
+#### Cons:
+* Branches contain more than 1 release which is confusing.
+Without a 1:1 mapping between branch and release, you must rely on tags instead to know where in the branch the release was cut.
+* Releasing from the same branch multiple times can lead to confusion as to which version we are releasing and actually stops us from releasing the wrong version.

 ## Decisions

 ### Version phases